virsox/scalexpr/README.md

 # scalexpr
-Simple expression parser / evaluator
+Simple expression parser and evaluator for Scala.